Soldiers’, Sailors’ and Marines’ Fund

-Prior to September 11, the economy recovery and economic development has eased the strain on requests for assistance from this agency.
-However, post 9-11 has created many pockets of unemployment and unacceptable living standards within sections of our state.
+Prior to September 11th, the economy recovery and economic development has eased the strain on requests for assistance from this agency.
+However, post 9-11 has created many pockets of unemployment and unacceptable living standards within sections of the state.

 Substance abuse levels continue, consequently imposing a hardship on the families of those veterans.

-This year many of our applications are, again, Vietnam War era veterans.
-We anticipate the State Legislature approving changes in wartime status to accommodate those veterans called up to support the military action in Afghanistan.
+This year many applications are, again, Vietnam War era veterans.
+The agency anticipates the State Legislature approving changes in wartime status to accommodate those veterans called up to support the military action in Afghanistan and Iraq.

-We continue to offer financial assistance, counseling, referrals and guidance to a large number of veterans and their dependents, relative to the development of other and more permanent sources such as: Social Security Benefits; Veterans Administration Compensation and pension; Aid to Dependent Children; Women, Infants and Children; Title XIX; Workers’ Compensation; Connecticut Assigned Claims, Husky Insurance and other potential resources of income or assistance.
+The Fund will continue to offer financial assistance, counseling, referrals and guidance to a large number of veterans and their dependents, relative to the development of other and more permanent sources such as: Social Security Benefits; Veterans Administration Compensation and Pension; Aid to Dependent Children; Women, Infants and Children; Title XIX; Workers’ Compensation; Connecticut Assigned Claims, Husky Insurance and other potential resources of income or assistance.
 When appropriate, referrals for participation in ConnPACE prescription program and Husky Insurance for children were made.

-We continue to participate in outreach programs for regional Veterans Benefits and Service Fairs.
+The agency participates in outreach programs for regional Veterans Benefits and Service Programs, when requested.

 Branch offices are maintained in Hartford, Bridgeport, New Haven, Norwich and Waterbury.
-The Bridgeport representative services the City of Stamford, one day a week.
-A Veterans’s Aid Investigator staffs each office and three have clerical assistance.
-Over 150 American Legion volunteer Fund Representatives service the remaining cities and towns.
+Each office is staffed by a Veterans' Aid Investigator and two have clerical assistance.
+The remaining cities and towns are serviced by over 150 American Legion volunteer Fund Representatives.